dltj/dltj-blog/content/2022-01-22-python-structlog-for-aws-lambda-cloudwatch.md

 (This coming from a programmer who still feels most comfortable trolling through `/var/log` with liberal `grep` and `awk` commands.)

 I've seen the light.
-And so with this new effort, I'm using the Python {% include robustlink.html href="https://www.structlog.org/en/stable/" versiondate="2022-01-22" title="Structlog homepage" anchor="Structlog package" %} to simplify the building of the stuctured logs.
+And so with this new effort, I'm using the Python {{ robustlink(href="https://www.structlog.org/en/stable/", versiondate="2022-01-22", title="Structlog homepage", anchor="Structlog package") }} to simplify the building of the stuctured logs.
 The problem is that AWS is too smart for its own good.
 When you use the AWS-supplied Python installation, it: